Aisne: Administration

 Aisne is divided into five arrondissements and 21 cantons.
-The department has 798 communes and five parliamentary constituencies.
+The department has 797 communes and five parliamentary constituencies.

 Demography

 Aisne lost some of its population in the second half of the 19th century, due to the rural exodus but this was limited by the industrial development in the north of the department (Saint-Quentin, Chaunois, Thiérache).

 Greatly affected by the First World War, the department has seen its population grow slightly to the same level as in 1900.
-For thirty years, the industrial decline has caused stagnation of the population (526,346 in 1968, 535,489 in 1999).
+Since the 1970s, the industrial decline has caused stagnation of the population (526,346 in 1968, 523,342 in 2023).
 Only the south-west of the department, close to the Paris conurbation, has seen much population growth.